frontity/docs/docs/contributing/code-contribution-guide.md

 **8. Run the e2e tests:**

-Your fork must also pass all the end-to-end tests.
+Your code must also pass all the end-to-end tests.

 Go to the `e2e` folder and run: